 Ian Grant (Director)

 Ian Grant is a Director of PUNL and started the Transition Kentish Town Energy Group in 2011 was part of the team which ran “North London Energy Transition Challenge”, an energy efficiency challenge for a year between different areas in North London.
 Ian has been an editor and writer on the environment and built environment for over 30 years and set up a publications and conference company.
-He has produced reports for NGOs and Government and has developed content for over 120 conferences/events on environmental issues.
-He has founded two publications and is also a freelance consultant.
+He has produced reports and publications for NGOs and Government and has developed content for over 120 conferences/events on environmental issues.
+He founded several publications and is also a freelance consultant.
 Ian sits on several working groups of the Environmental Industries Commission.